 Arrive on campus by: Approximately one week before your program starts; specific dates will be sent to accepted students via email.

-Program length: Two years (four semesters).
-Each academic year runs from October-June; check the academic calendar for specific dates.
+Program length: Two years (four semesters); October, 2021 – June, 2023; check the academic calendar for exact dates.
 Students who wish to prolong their studies may enroll as M.A.
 Extended Year Students for an additional fee.

 + Costs & Scholarships